-It has been an historic week with the announcement of Kamala D. Harris as the first black woman nominee for vice president.
-Pundits and political experts alike will without doubt parse through her record from her time working as DA of San Francisco and Attorney General of California as well as serving in the United States Senate.
+It has been a historic week with the announcement of Kamala D. Harris as the first black woman nominee for vice president.
+Pundits and political experts alike will, without doubt, parse through her record from her time working as DA of San Francisco and Attorney General of California as well as serving in the United States Senate.
 One thing is clear: Senator Harris has worked tirelessly on maternal health issues as it pertains to black women who are three times more likely than white women to die due to pregnancy and delivery complications.

 In February of this year, Harris convened a Black Maternal Health Roundtable where women recounted their experiences with health care providers during their pregnancies and experts discussed racial disparities in maternal health care.

 In addition to the Momnibus, Harris reintroduced the Maternal Care Access and Reducing Emergencies (Maternal CARE) Act last year that allotted $25 million to fight racial bias in maternal health care and $125 million to identify high-risk pregnancies.

 “Black mothers across the country are facing a health crisis that is driven in part by implicit bias in our health care system.
 We must take action to address this issue, and we must do it with the sense of urgency it deserves,” said Harris in a press release.
 “My Maternal CARE Act will establish implicit bias training throughout the medical profession and help ensure that women—especially Black women—have access to comprehensive, culturally competent care.”